SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 ## Retract Option for Single-Select Characteristics

-By default, when making a selection for single-select characteristics in drop-down lists and radio button lists, users can change their selection, but they cannot take it back altogether.
-This means that - depending on the product modeling -, users could run into a deadlock situation that does not allow them to complete the configuration.
-To avoid this scenario, you can enable the 'retract' feature in your Spartacus configuration that allows users to take back their selection, which they can do by selecting the special **No option selected** entry.`
+By default, when making a selection for single-select characteristics in drop-down lists and radio button lists, users can change their selection, but they cannot simply undo it.
+This means that, depending on the product modeling, users could run into a deadlock situation that does not allow them to complete the configuration.
+To avoid this scenario, you can enable the "retract" feature in your Spartacus configuration that allows users to undo their selection, which they can do by selecting the special **No option selected** entry.

 This feature is valuable if your product modeling relies on VC/AVC automatically generating a **No option selected** value.
 By enabling the retract feature, you can also have Commerce generate the additional **No option selected** value, if needed.
 In this case, the system interprets the characteristic as not having been selected.

 You can activate the retract feature as follows:

 ```ts
 productConfigurator: {